nissejokke/serverless/README.md

-# Serverless Deno function hosting experiment
+# Serverless Deno function hosting

 Serverless hosting of Deno typescript code running in docker using kubernetes.